theo-chengkai-wang/safe-pattern-generation/README.md

     ]
 }
 ```
-- Use the script below to generate initial `.merlin` file for every directory with source files
+- Use sth like the script below to generate initial `.merlin` file for every directory with source files
 ```bash
 folders=(all/dir/with/file)